Bridgeport, Connecticut, Centennial half dollar: Background

 Bridgeport, the largest city in Connecticut, was named after a drawbridge that local residents were proud of.
 Settled in 1639, it was an important center during the 17th and 18th centuries, but was not incorporated as a city until 1836.
 Elias Howe, inventor of the modern sewing machine, built a factory there.

 Among Bridgeport's famous residents was P. T. Barnum, the showman, who became mayor of the city, served in the Connecticut Legislature, and is buried there.
 He endowed the (now defunct) Barnum Museum of Natural History at Tufts University in Massachusetts, but as numismatic writer Arlie Slabaugh Jr. put it, "his greatest monument is the circus.
 Don't you see that sawdust ring, hear the calliope?"
 The Ringling Bros. and Barnum & Bailey Circus survived until 2017.

-Until 1954, the entire mintage of each commemorative coin issues issue was sold by the government at face value to a group named by Congress in authorizing legislation, who then tried to sell the coins at a profit to the public.
+Until 1954, the entire mintage of each commemorative coin issue was sold by the government at face value to a group named by Congress in authorizing legislation, who then tried to sell the coins at a profit to the public.
 The new pieces then entered the secondary market, and in early 1936 all earlier commemoratives sold at a premium to their issue prices.
 The apparent easy profits to be made by purchasing and holding commemoratives attracted many to the coin collecting hobby, where they sought to purchase the new issues.
 The growing market for such pieces led to many commemorative coin proposals in Congress, to mark anniversaries and benefit (it was hoped) worthy causes, including some of purely local significance.
 Among these were the Bridgeport piece, intended to fund local celebrations of the city's centennial; the designated group was Bridgeport Centennial, Inc., in charge of the celebrations.